ishubham21/infinity-skncure-angular/readme.md

 | Ashi Dubey | Rajasthan Technical University | The whole host of features that you ahve put in are amazing and also easy to handle and understand making it user friendly.
 As for any suggestion, int the training dataset yo've put in, do include low megapixel images as well so that people who upload pictures with low quality camera can also experience near accuracies. |
 | Pradhumn Singh | Rajasthan Technical University, Kota | LOVE IT, it would be more better if you make it secure. |

+# Future Plans

+In line with the mission and the goals of Infinity SknCure, following are our future plans in order to expand this application -

+* **Multi-language support:** We want to make skincare available for all.
+To achieve this, we are planning to serve Infinity SknCure in 10+ most spoken languages throughout the world using Google Cloud Translate API.
+This would allow users from all over the world to use Infinity SknCure in their own native languages.

+* **Separate login for Dermatologists:** We want to make this application flexible for both the doctors and users.
+Thus, expanding Infinity SknCure in this direction would allow doctors to make their personalized calendars and list themselves on the application.
+This feature would also help our team in onboarding the doctors easily.

+* **Emotional Chatbot:** We are on a mission to help people not only physically but also mentally.
+Therefore, in the next edition of Infinity SknCure, we would be enabling an emotionally intelligent chatbot with whom users would be able to chat, speak about their problems and get human-like advice.

 # Sources of dataset -

 * Dermnet NZ - [https://dermnetnz.org](https://dermnetnz.org)
 * DermIS - [https://dermis.net](https://dermis.net)
 * Dermatology Atlas - [http://www.atlasdermatologico.com.br/browse.jsf](http://www.atlasdermatologico.com.br/browse.jsf)